RWTH-EBC/TEASER/docs/main/docs/_sources/examples/e2_export_aixlib_models.md.txt

 # Example 2: Export Modelica models for AixLib library using TEASER API
 This module contains an example how to export buildings from a TEASER project to ready-to-run simulation models for Modelica library AixLib.
+AixLib focuses on ideal hat demand calculation.
+In contrast, IBPSA focuses on the free floating temperature and has no ideal heater, and BESMod on the coupling to state-of-the-art energy systems.
 These models will only simulate using Dymola, the reason for this are state machines that are used in one AixLib specific AHU model.
 You can run this example using the [jupyter-notebook](https://mybinder.org/v2/gh/RWTH-EBC/TEASER/main?labpath=docs%2Fjupyter_notebooks)